sympy/sympy/doc/src/modules/polys/basics.rst

 family of exponents.

-When all monomials having the same exponents are combined, the polynomial becomes a sum of products `c_\nu x^\nu`, called the *terms* of the polynomial, where the *coefficients* `c_\nu` are integers.
+When all monomials having the same exponents are combined, the polynomial expression becomes a sum of products `c_\nu x^\nu`, called the *terms* of the polynomial, where the *coefficients* `c_\nu` are integers.
-If some of the `x_i` are integers, they are incorporated in the coefficients and not regarded as generators.
+If some of the `x_i` are manifest numbers, they are incorporated in the coefficients and not regarded as generators.
+Such coefficients are typically rational, real or complex numbers.
+Some symbolic numbers, e.g., ``pi``, can be either coefficients or generators.

+A polynomial expression that is a sum of terms with different monomials is uniquely determined by its family of coefficients `(c_\nu)`.
+Such an expression is customarily called a *polynomial*, though, more properly, that name does stand for the coefficient family once the generators are given.
+SymPy implements polynomials by default as dictionaries with monomials as keys and coefficients as values.
+Another implementation consists of nested lists of coefficients.

-The set of all polynomials
-in the generators `x_i` is a *ring*, i.e., the sums, differences and products of its elements are again polynomials in the same generators.
+The set of all polynomials with integer coefficients in the generators `x_i` is a *ring*, i.e., the sums, differences and products of its elements are again polynomials in the same generators.
 This ring is denoted `\mathbb{Z}[x_1, x_2, \ldots, x_n]`, or
 `\mathbb{Z}[(x_i)]`, and called
 the *ring of polynomials in the* `x_i` *with integer coefficients*.

+More generally, the coefficients of a polynomial can be elements of any commutative ring `A`, and the corresponding polynomial ring is then denoted `A[x_1, x_2, \dots, x_n]`.
+The ring `A` can also be a polynomial ring.
+In SymPy, the coefficient ring is called the ``domain`` of the polynomial ring, and it can be given as a keyword parameter.
+By default, it is determined by the coefficients of the polynomial arguments.

 Polynomial expressions can be transformed into polynomials by the method :func:`as_poly`::